vincefn/pyvkfft/README.rst

   corresponding VkFFTApp (see the example notebook pyvkfft-fft.ipynb).
 - the ``pyvkfft-test`` command-line script allows to test specific transforms against expected accuracy values, for all types of transforms.
-- pyvkfft results are now evaluated before any release with a **comprehensive test suite**, comparing transform results for all types of transforms: single and double precision, 1D, 2D and 3D, inplace and out-of-place, different norms, radix and Bluestein, etc...
+- pyvkfft results are evaluated before any release with a **comprehensive test suite**, comparing transform results for all types of transforms: single and double precision, 1D, 2D and 3D, inplace and out-of-place, different norms, radix and Bluestein, etc...
 The ``pyvkfft-test-suite`` script can be used to run the full suite, which takes more than two days on an A40 GPU using up to 16 parallel process, with about 1.5 million unit tests.
-  Here are the test results for pyvkfft 2023.1:
+  Here are the test results for pyvkfft 2024.1:

-  - `A40 cuda test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2023-01-20-a40cu/pyvkfft-test.html>`_
+  - `A40 cuda test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2024-01-21-a40cu/pyvkfft-test.html>`_
-  - `A40 opencl test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2023-01-20-a40cl/pyvkfft-test.html>`_
+  - `H100 opencl test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2024-01-21-h100cl/pyvkfft-test.html>`_
-  - `V100 cuda test resukts <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2023-01-20-v100cu11.7/pyvkfft-test.html>`_
+  - `Apple M1 OpenCL test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2024-01-21-apple-m1/pyvkfft-test.html>`_

 Performance
 -----------